Strongpreneur#Starting A Business

 A number of reasons may lead to the terminations of a partnership.
 The termination of the partnership without count action may be necessitated by the following reasons:

 Partnerships may also be dissolved by the courts upon the application of one of the partners on the following grounds:

 The third major form of business ownership is an incorporated company.
 Although, not as many as the sole proprietorship in number (but more than the partnership), this type of business ownership is very important in Africa.
 The incorporated company not only usually employs a large number of people, but it also makes mass production of goods and services possible.

 A greater percentage of the wealth of the country is directly created in organizations and businesses organized under this legal form of business ownership.

 The most important feature of the incorporated company is that it is endowed with the rights, duties, and powers of a human being.
 In other words, it is a legal person; it can sue and be sued, it takes actions and does a lot of things which are ordinarily reserved for normal people.

 However, as some writers have pointed out, the incorporated company is an artificial being, invisible, intangible and existing only in the contemplation of the law.
 Being the mere creature of law, it possesses only those properties within the charter of its very existence.
-These are such as are supposed to effect the object for which it was created.
-Among the most important are immorality, and, if the expression is allowed, individuality; properties, by which a perpetual succession of many persons is considered as the same, and may act a single individual.
+These are such as are supposed to affect the object for which it was created.
+Among the most important are immortality, and, if the expression is allowed, individuality; properties, by which a perpetual succession of many persons is considered the same, and may act a single individual.